- 1915(c) Appendix K COVID-19 Addendum

 ** The clinician is responsible for staying aware of current licensure laws and regulations pertaining to telehealth for their discipline.

-To determine if persons are free of symptoms or have had recent exposure, ask questions according to the script entitled Script for Pre-visit Health Questions.
+To determine if persons are free of symptoms or have had recent exposure, ask questions according to the script entitled Clinical Appointment Health Questions

 Most of the licenses expiring at the end of March and April have already received a licensure survey to complete the renewal process.
 For licenses which have not received a licensure survey, the current license will be placed in “Extended Status” until such time as surveys can be completed.
 An extension letter will be emailed to each licensee when a license is placed in “Extended Status”.